Assessable income types for Housing SA and Community Housing

 - affordable rent limits for people receiving help paying bond and rent

-- how much rent a public housing tenant is charged.
+- how much rent a public or community housing tenant is charged.

 This table sets out the different types of income, and whether they are assessable or non-assessable.
 It doesn’t apply to customers renting public housing in Aboriginal Communities.